Introduction

 Sometimes a stream can produce an infinite amount of messages, for example a sensor data stream from server to client.
 In this case the client starts the stream and stops the stream when needed.
 In other cases a stream is limited by design, for example retrieving all log messages stored on a device.
 In this case it’s useful for the receiving side to know when the last message has been received.
 LRPC can help in this situation if the finite property is set to true, but it does come at a small cost.
 Every message gets an implicit boolean parameter (one byte) that is only true for the final message.
 The LRPC client CLI uses this information to gracefully terminate a streaming session

 When a service contains both functions and streams, automatic ID assignment depends on which is specified first.
-A few examples:

 A definition first specifies two functions in a service and then two streams.
 No explicit IDs are given.
 The functions will receive IDs 0 and 1 and the streams will receive IDs 2 and 3.